Brendan Sorsby

-Brendan Sorsby (born January 20, 2004) is an American college football quarterback for the Cincinnati Bearcats.
-He previously played for the Indiana Hoosiers from 2022 to 2023.
+Brendan Sorsby (born January 20, 2004) is an American football quarterback who most recently played for the Cincinnati Bearcats.
+He previously played for the Indiana Hoosiers.
+He was initially set to play for the Texas Tech Red Raiders during the 2026 season, but after a legal battle over his sports betting history he parted ways with Texas Tech.
+Sorsby then applied to and was denied entrance to the 2026 NFL supplemental draft.

 Early life

 Sorsby grew up in Denton, Texas and attended Lake Dallas High School where he lettered in football and baseball.
 During high school, he was named the Denton Record-Chronicle 2021 Quarterback of the Year and finished high school by completing 1,271 passing yards with 14 touchdowns and 823 rushing yards with 15 touchdowns.
-He was rated a three-star recruit and committed to play college football at Indiana over offers from Abilene Christian, Army, Delaware, Fordham, Lamar, Navy, Texas A&M–Commerce and Western Carolina.
+He was rated a three-star recruit and committed to play college football at Indiana over offers from Abilene Christian, Army, Delaware, Fordham, Lamar, Navy, Texas A&M–Commerce, and Western Carolina.

 College career

 Indiana

-During Sorsby's true freshman season in 2022, he appeared in only one game it being against Penn State where he completed 3 out of 6 passing attempts for eight yards.
-During the 2023 season, Sorsby was named as the starting quarterback.
-During the Week 1 game of the season, he completed 8 out of 16 passing attempts for 58 yards along with 6 rushes and -2 yards.
+During Sorsby's true freshman season at Indiana University Bloomington in 2022, he appeared in only one game, where he completed three of six passing attempts for eight yards against Penn State.
+During the 2023 season, Sorsby was named the starting quarterback to start the year.
+In Week 1 against Ohio State, he completed eight of 16 passing attempts for 58 yards.
+By the third game against Louisville, he was replaced as the starting quarterback by Tayven Jackson, but returned to the starting role by the Hoosiers' seventh game against Rutgers and remained there for the rest of the season.
 Sorsby entered the transfer portal on November 27, 2023.

 Cincinnati

 On December 6, 2023, he announced his intention to transfer to the University of Cincinnati where he became a member of the Cincinnati Bearcats.
 Sorsby spent the 2024 season as Cincinnati's primary starter.
-Sorsby returned to Cincinnati in 2025 for his junior year as the starting quarterback.
 After a strong start to the 2025 season, Sorsby was named a semifinalist for the Davey O'Brien Award.
+During the final regular-season game at TCU, Sorsby tied Desmond Ridder for the school record for touchdowns in a season as quarterback with 36 total.
+Sorsby entered the transfer portal on December 15, 2025.

+Texas Tech

+On January 4, 2026, Sorsby announced that he would transfer to Texas Tech University.
+On February 25, Cincinnati sued Sorsby in the United States District Court for the Southern District of Ohio, claiming that he did not pay a $1 million exit fee required by his previous contract within 30 days of transferring to another school.

+Sorsby played in Texas Tech's spring game, before checking into rehab for a gambling addiction.
+After a legal battle over his eligibility caused by his gambling activity, Sorsby parted ways with Texas Tech, and applied for the NFL supplemental draft.
+His application was denied in June 2026.